Drifting (motorsport): Popularity

+Ken Miyoshi was one of the first to bring drifting to United States with Drift Showoff events in early 2003.

 Drifting has evolved into a competitive sport where drivers compete (almost exclusively in rear-wheel-drive cars) to earn points from judges based on various factors.
 At the top levels of competition, the D1 Grand Prix in Japan pioneered the sport in 2001.
 Other events such as Drift Games Extreme (formally known as the IDC — Irish Drift Championship) in Ireland, Formula D in the United States, Drift Allstars, King of Europe, Drift Masters and the British Drift Championship in Europe, WDS in China, RDS in Russia, Formula Drift Asia in the Malaysia/Singapore/Thailand/Indonesia/Philippines, NZ Drift Series in New Zealand, the Australian Drifting Grand Prix, Spec - D Drift Series in Western Canada and the Greek Drift Championship (Drift Wars) have come along to further expand it into a legitimate motorsport worldwide.
 Drivers within these series are able to keep their cars sliding for extended periods of time, often linking several turns.